Sexual Harassment Reports and Investigations

 Documenting the Interview

 The investigator must document the interview after its conclusion.
 The investigator can complete documentation in one of two ways.
 If the interview is recorded (which is the best practice), the investigator can document the interview by creating a transcription of the audio.
-If the interview is not recorded, or transcription services are unavailable, the investigator can draft a “memo to file” summarizing what was asked, and what the witnesses said in the interview.
-(See Attachment 4: Sample Interview Summary).
+If the interview is not recorded, or transcription services are unavailable, the investigator should draft a “memo to file” summarizing what was asked, and what the witnesses said in the interview.
+(See Attachment 7: Investigation Interview Summary Sample).

-Interview documentation must include notes as to time and the length of any breaks or interruptions, who was present in the room, and copies of any handwritten notes.
+Interview documentation must include notes as to the time, the length of any breaks or interruptions, who was present in the room, and copies of any handwritten notes.
 Handwritten notes must be signed and dated by the author.

 Follow-Up Interviews